domainxz/RUSE/README.md

 # RUSE
-A toy retrieval engine developed  in Nanjing University 2008
+A Java-based retrieval engine developed  in Nanjing University 2008